 Safety and training professionals are time-poor, and the thought of building a safety induction or facilitating a VR experience is often overwhelming.
 Thankfully, Tap into Safety can help because we can custom-build your safety induction training for you to use online, on tablets or incorporate into your classroom learning.

-We use an engaging training method that includes 360-degree panoramic scenes, animated micro-learning, videos, audio and subtitles, reduced text, and robust assessment on controls and critical controls.
-Our training has the end-user in mind the whole time, and we support workers with low-literacy or English as a secondary language.
+We use an engaging training method to succinctly deliver your induction that includes, animated micro-learning, videos, audio and subtitles, reduced text, and robust assessment.
+Our training has the end-user in mind the whole time, and we support workers with low literacy or English as a secondary language.
 We save you time and money, and there is no need to facilitate the learning.

-We even have out-of-the-box training courses that cover all your safety induction requirements that can also be modified to suit your company needs, including
+We even have out-of-the-box training courses that cover all your safety induction requirements that can also be modified to suit your company’s needs, including

 Because of the modularised nature of our training Platform, you can include the courses that you want at any time and even use them as refresher training every year to ensure ongoing competence and compliance.
 We do the hard work for you to develop numerous versions of your Online Safety Induction to cover General Employees, Visitors, Contractors or Site, Area or Role–Specific requirements.